wintersteve/better-strings/README.md

 # better-template-strings

-A lightweight string util to make working with dynamic and therefore possibly empty data a breeze.
+A lightweight template string util to make working with dynamic and nullish data a breeze.

 ## Usage